Christopher Good

 Christopher Good is an English actor best known for his work on television.

-He was born in Bromsgrove in Worcestershire.
+He was born on 12 May 1956 in Bromsgrove, Worcestershire.

 In the 1970s he made a stage appearance in a musical version of Jeeves and Wooster.
-In the 90s he was, according to the Times, one of the most energetic Falstaffs ever.
+In the 1990s he was, according to the Times, one of the most energetic Falstaffs ever.

-Mr. Good has made many one-off or short-lived appearances in drama and comedy programmes, with Murder Most Horrid, Rumpole of the Bailey, Danger UXB, The Choir and Pie in the Sky being among them.
+Good has made many one-off or short-lived appearances in drama and comedy programmes, with Murder Most Horrid, Rumpole of the Bailey, Danger UXB, The Choir and Pie in the Sky being among them.
 He appeared in The Beast Below, an episode of the 2010 series of Doctor Who.

 He is arguably best known for his role as Quentin Kirrin in the 1990s television adaptation of The Famous Five, Enid Blyton novels in which he appeared in eighteen episodes.

-In retirement he has restored an old mill and created a large and wonderful garden in Herefordshire.
+In retirement he has restored an old mill and created a large garden in Herefordshire.